rachelshim/Risc/README.md

 - GTK+2.0 runtime environment (via Apt or Homebrew) - required for  GUI to operate

 ## Testing:
 - Interactive play-testing: we conducted extensive play-testing of the game in both a non-malicious average user use case, and deliberately attempting to break the game through illegal actions.
 A detailed rep_ok function was also run on each state during play-testing.
+Most of our testing occurred this way, as results are easily verifiable.
 - Unit testing: used to demonstrate the correctness of our State implementation.
 Tests that state is correctly initialized and updated in a variety of cases.
 - Utop: we used during development to test State operations during programming.
 - Ocamldebug: for specific error cases, we used Ocamldebug to identify the locations of problems and to verify that they were corrected after corrections were made.